mexili/winter_of_code/docs/winter_of_code.md

 ### [Config Parser RS](https://github.com/mexili/configparser-rs)
-This crate provides the Ini struct which implements a basic configuration language which provides a structure similar to what’s found in Windows' ini files.
+This crate provides the Ini struct which implements a basic configuration language which provides a structure similar to what√ïs found in Windows' ini files.
 You can use this to write Rust programs which can be customized by end users easily.

 This is a simple configuration parsing utility with no dependencies built on Rust.
 It is inspired by Python's configparser.